yashika3013/Youtube_Scrapper/README.md

     cd your-repository-name
     ```

-2. Install the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Download the WebDriver for your browser and ensure it's in your PATH.
+2. Download the WebDriver for your browser and ensure it's in your PATH.
 For Chrome, you can download it from [here](https://sites.google.com/a/chromium.org/chromedriver/).

 ## Usage